-- to keep a student out of circulation while an incident is investigated, pending a decision about appropriate action - persistently poor behaviour in a number of lessons - failure to comply with reporting requirements to a senior member of staff - serious misdemeanours - infringement of School uniform code that cannot be rectified by sending the student home to change.
+- to keep a student out of circulation while an incident is investigated, pending a decision about appropriate action. - persistently poor behaviour in a number of lessons. - failure to comply with reporting requirements to a senior member of staff. - serious misdemeanours. - infringement of school uniform code that cannot be rectified by sending the student home to change.

-A seclusion means that the student does not attend lessons, and does not mix with the other students during break times.
+An internal isolation means that the student does not attend lessons and does not mix with the other students during break times.
 During the seclusions the students complete work provided by the classroom teachers, as well as completing reflective tasks based on restorative justice.
-The student will usually be supervised by a member of SET or a middle leader.
+The student will usually be supervised by a member of SLT or a middle leader.